espocrm/documentation/docs/administration/workflows.md

 !!! tip

     If there can be many related records, it's reasonable to process updating these records in idle.
 For this, utilize *Trigger Another Workflow* action with a small or zero delay.
-Define an *Update Related Record* action in the *Sequentinal* Workflow rule.
+Define an *Update Related Record* action in the *Sequential* Workflow rule.

 ### Link with another Record